eric-d-knowles/vscode-greene/doc.md

 1. **Connect to NYU-NET**

     You’ll need to be on NYU’s network ([NYU-NET](https://www.nyu.edu/life/information-technology/infrastructure/network-services/nyu-net.html)).
-If you’e on a campus wired or WiFi connection, you’re on NYU-NET already.
+If your’e on a campus wired or WiFi connection, you’re on NYU-NET already.
 If you’re off campus, you must connect through NYU’s VPN using the [Cisco AnyConnect software client](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html).

 2. **Configure SSH**